valeriano-manassero/elk-stack/README.md

 The Curator configuration is stored in `docker-configs/curator/curator.yml` and `docker-configs/curator/actions.yml`.

 **NOTE**: Curator is configured to purge ant logstash-* index older than 30 days.
 Probably you'll need to configure these files according yours needs.

+### Why NGINX as a proxy?

+Since we need DNS Round Robin in Swarm service configuration for Elasticsearch to achieve scaling on unicast messages, Docker can't publish on ingress network (VIP is required).
+So I put an NGINX in front of Elasticsearch as a proxy.

 ## Storage